In Memoriam: September 11, 2001

 Tom Burnett

-Burnett and others fought back against the hijackers of the flight which ultimately crashed in a rural Pennsylvania field.
+Burnett and others fought back against the hijackers of the flight, which ultimately crashed in a rural Pennsylvania field.
 There were no survivors from that flight.
 Although the intended target of that flight is unknown, it is generally believed that it was headed for either the White House or the U.S. Capitol building.
-Had it reached its destination, an untold numbers of lives would have been lost in addition to those from Flight 93.
+Had it reached its destination, an untold number of lives would have been lost in addition to those from Flight 93.

 Ronald Bucca